Curvature and local matchings of conference graphs and extensions: Abstract

 \section{Abstract}

-We confirm a conjecture of Bonini et al. on the precise Lin--Lu--Yau curvature values of conference graphs, i.e., strongly regular graphs with parameters $(4\gamma+1,2\gamma,\gamma-1,\gamma)$, with $\gamma\geq 2$.
-Our method only depends on the parameter relations and applies to more general classes of amply regular graphs.
-In particular, we develop a new combinatorial method for showing the existence of local perfect matchings.
+We prove a conjecture of Bonini et al. on the precise values of the Lin--Lu--Yau curvature of conference graphs, i.e., strongly regular graphs with parameters $(4\gamma+1,2\gamma,\gamma-1,\gamma)$.
+Our method depends only on the parameter relations and applies to broader classes of amply regular graphs.
+In particular, we develop a new combinatorial approach to show the existence of local perfect matchings.
 A key observation is that counting common neighbors leads to useful quadratic polynomials.
-Our result also leads to an interesting number theoretic consequence on quadratic residues.
+As a corollary, we derive an interesting number-theoretic result concerning quadratic residues.